 Does Alternative Housing Suit Your Lifestyle?

 In recent years, the demand for affordable, eco-friendly housing options has led many prospective homebuyers to start considering unconventional alternatives to traditional homes.
-While some may cringe at the thought of living in an upgraded tent out in the woods, for others it offers a unique opportunity to bypass record high housing prices and curb their carbon footprint.
+While some may cringe at the thought of living in an upgraded tent out in the woods, for others it offers a unique opportunity to bypass record-high housing prices and curb their carbon footprint.
 And as more Americans continue to spend over half their incomes on rent or home mortgage payments, it’s easy to see why these alternatives are more popular than ever, especially with millennials.
 Here’s a glimpse at some of the trendiest options on the market and what you’ll want to consider before signing on the dotted line.

 Why are People Pursuing Alternative Housing?